 - (a) Subject to paragraphs (c) and (d), a lawyer shall abide by a client's decisions concerning the objectives of representation and, as required by Rule 1.4, shall consult with the client as to the means by which they are to be pursued.
 A lawyer may take such action on behalf of the client as is impliedly authorized to carry out the representation. - 107.
-Because the clear and convincing evidence supports that Respondent failed to act with reasonable and promptness in representing Ms. Robertson, in that he failed to file a petition for divorce on her behalf, the HPS correctly found that Respondent violated Rule 1.3 of the Rules of Professional Conduct, which provides:
+Because Respondent failed to act with reasonable and promptness in representing Ms.

+Robertson, in that he failed to file a petition for divorce on her behalf, he violated Rule

+1.3 of the Rules of Professional Conduct, which provides: